 In some cases, a construction accident may be caused by a third party who is not the worker’s employer or a co-worker.
 For example, if a pedestrian or motorist causes an accident on a construction site, the injured worker may be able to file a third-party claim against the responsible party.

-It is essential to consult with an experienced Long Island construction accident attorney to determine which types of claims apply to your specific situation.
-Your attorney can help you navigate the complex legal process, gather evidence to support your claim, and fight for the compensation you deserve.
+Consulting with an experienced Long Island construction accident attorney can help you determine which types of claims apply to your specific situation.
+Your attorney can help you navigate the complex legal process and fight for the compensation you deserve.

 How Much Does It Cost to Hire a Long Island Construction Accident Lawyer?

 We also provide free initial consultations, during which you can seek legal advice and ask us any questions you have.
-Our team will gladly offer guidance to any injured construction workers interested in working with us.
+Our team will gladly offer guidance to any injured construction workers interested in working with us, free of obligation.
+You don’t have to file a claim to speak with us.
+We are here to help.

 How Long Do You Have to File a Construction Injury Case on Long Island?